Find out what students need for international travel & re-entry to the United States during OPT (including OPT STEM Extension).

 If you have not yet found employment, we advise you not to travel as you may have difficulty re-entering the U.S.

-If you will return to the U.S. after the end of your final semester, then we do not recommend international travel until your OPT is approved and you have your EAD.
+If you will return to the U.S. after the end of your final semester, then we do not recommend international travel until your OPT is approved, you have your EAD and a job offer.

 If your Post-Completion EAD has expired, we do not recommend international travel while your OPT STEM extension is pending.

+The process to apply for a visa while on OPT is very similar to when you were an enrolled student.
+In addition to the documents explained here, be sure to have available proof of your employment.
+Since F-1 is a non-immigrant status, you may be expected to document or discuss your plans to return to your home country after your OPT is complete.
 While you are on OPT, the risk of denial of your F-1 visa application may be higher than when you were a student.
-This is because you must prove non-immigrant intent to qualify for an F-1 visa and the Consular Officer may think that your OPT is an avenue for you to immigrate to the U.S. If the Consular Officer is not convinced of your intent to return home after your OPT ends, or they are concerned about your financial situation, or any aspect of your interview or documentation, your F-1 visa application may be denied.
+If the Consular Officer is not convinced of your intent to return home after your OPT ends, or they are concerned about your financial situation, or any aspect of your interview or documentation, your F-1 visa application may be denied.

-If your Post-Completion OPT or STEM OPT application is still pending, you cannot apply for a new F-1 visa until your application is approved and your have your EAD.
+If your Post-Completion OPT or STEM OPT application is still pending, we do not recommend applying for a new F-1 visa until your OPT application is approved and your have your EAD.

 You should be prepared to discuss how this job experience will help you find a job in your home country.